SSD Controller Technical Reference

 The Innogrit IG5236 (codenamed Rainier) is a premium 8-channel Gen4 NVMe controller with onboard DRAM.
 When the controller suffers a firmware exception, it drops its OEM identity and reverts to its factory silicon descriptor MN-5236 with capacity shrinking to 2.1GB or 2MB.
 A deeply ingrained firmware instability under sustained mixed I/O causes buffer overflows that crash the controller into this permanent ROM state.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Controller-level work for the Innogrit IG5236 (Rainier) sits inside our broader SSD data recovery workflow at the Austin, TX lab.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Innogrit IG5236 (Rainier) Specifications